wpmccormack/e1039-analysis/HitEmbedding/macro_embed/README.md

 * The fixed order is helpful in checking the reproducibility of the hit embedding.
 But the random pairing might be implemented in future.

 ## Usage

 Two scripts (`gridsub.sh` and `gridrun.sh`) are used as usual, although the contents of `gridsub.sh` are quite difference since it needs two input data files.

-You first execute the following command for test;
+You first execute the following command for test, which processes only the first 10 events in the 1st job (i.e. input file pair) on local.
 ```
-./gridsub.sh -j 1 -e 10 20210823_01
+./gridsub.sh -j 1 -e 10 jpsi_20211008
 ```
-It processes only the first 10 events in the 1st job (i.e. input file pair) on local.

 You then execute the following commands to submit grid jobs;
 ```
 source /e906/app/software/script/setup-jobsub-spinquest.sh
-./gridsub.sh -g 20210823_01
+./gridsub.sh -g jpsi_20211008
 ```

 ## Event reconstruction